cryostatio/jfr-datasource/README.md

 Expects a JFR file upload.
 Used to upload a JFR file to the server.
 Responds with the uploaded filename.

+If `overwrite` query parameter is set to `true`, the uploaded file will overwrite the existing one with the same name.

 The webserver sets a default maximum file upload size of 10GB (`application.properties`: `quarkus.http.limits.max-body-size=10G`).
 This can be overridden on a deployed instance by setting the environment variable